CamillaSpi/Detecting-obstacles-in-railway-environments-in-real-time/README.md

  - 'Slides.pptx': the presentation slides of the project.
  - 'Thesis.pdf': the pdf of master thesis.
- - 'Demo': is a video demonstrating the operation of the system
+ - 'Demo.avi': is a video demonstrating how the system works.

+## How to run
+- Create the environment
+  	-run the command: '''conda env create -f environment.yml'''